nfo/gmail_xoauth/README.markdown

 http://about.me/nfo

-## Copyright
+## License

-Copyright (c) 2011 Silentale SAS.
 See LICENSE for details.